Set in 7,000 acres on Scotland’s dramatic Morvern coast....

 Although the weather can never be guaranteed in the Highlands, it benefits from long, hot days during the summer months and crisp, clear winter days as well as the occasional ferocious storm!
 The sea breeze makes it less prone to midges although some effective anti-midge potion is wise in the peak summer months.

-With the sympathetically restored 19th century St. Columba’s Chapel magnificently positioned on the site of the former Drimnin Castle overlooking the Sound of Mull, the Estate is also the perfect wedding venue for those looking for peace, tranquillity and seclusion for their special day.
+With the sympathetically restored nineteenth-century St. Columba’s Chapel magnificently positioned on the site of the former Drimnin Castle overlooking the Sound of Mull, the Estate is also the perfect wedding venue for those looking for peace, tranquillity and seclusion for their special day.
 The Chapel can also be hired for other services, corporate use, musical events or special occasions.